eprouver/produce/source/_drafts/terraced-gardens.md

 Perfect!
 South facing slopes are great for growing vegetables.
 North facing slopes are great for many fruit trees.

+I understand the soil in Northern Arkansas is sandy and rocky, which isn't so much of a problem for the trees, but will be a problem for the garden beds I want to add in on the southern slope.

+In these beds I'll be trying out lasagna gardening and terra preta (mixing in charcoal and live yogurt).

 <!-- more -->